prabhuwk/pyspark-example/pyspark-etl/README.md

 pyspark=#
 ```

-#### Invoking pyspark from commandline and connecting to postgresql database
+#### Invoking pyspark from command line and connecting to postgresql database
 Prerequisites: JDBC driver for postgresql database need to be downloaded from this [link](https://jdbc.postgresql.org)
 ```
 $ pyspark --jars pyspark-etl/postgresql-42.6.0.jar